Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance18.md

 #### Description

-Property; a string that is equivalent to the Shortcut field in the Accessibility panel.
+Property; `string`; a string that is equivalent to the Shortcut field in the Accessibility panel.
 The shortcut is read by the screen reader.
 This property is not available for dynamic text fields.

 #### Example